 What information can app users see about other users?

-Note: If the student would like to change their name to a preferred name, please don't hesitate to contact us, we will be happy to assist you.
+Note: If the student wants to change their name to a preferred name, please don't hesitate to contact us; we will be happy to assist you.

 Where are all the community channels managed?

 Is it possible to automate periods during which the Group wall and Channel features are turned off?